sxmorgan/datjournalio/README.md

 ├── selected-visualizations
 └── selected-writings
 ```
-If a file takes more than a few seconds to load, please refresh the page.
+From there, navigation is possible via the left side bar, or the top menu once a file is clicked.
+If it takes more than a few seconds to load, please refresh the page.

 ## My expertise
 ![](/tmp/gutbiome.png?raw=true "Optional Title")